 – 12 Lesson Curriculum – 3 Scenarios Youth-Written, Hollywood Directed Films + Behind the Scenes, Glossary, & Resources.

 “What’s the REAL DEAL About Love and Solidarity?”
 Curriculum

 - Love and Solidarity tie directly to both a student’s identity and to the creation of a personal narrative.

-- Love may refer to a variety of expressions, emotions and relationships – for some, important examples of love may be virtual; online spaces where identities are created and relationships are formed.
+- Love may refer to a variety of expressions, emotions, and relationships – for some, important examples of love may be virtual; online spaces where identities are created and relationships are formed.

-- We engage students to think critically about the concept and action of Solidarity, considering notions of personal power, privilege, social and financial power, and explore ways to identity and use their own power to support others.
+- We engage students to think critically about the concept and action of Solidarity, considering notions of personal power, privilege, social and financial power, and explore ways to identify and use their own power to support others.

 - Students will explore where Love and Solidarity Intersect for them – how we experience love from the solidarity we demonstrate and live with others, and also the consequences that may be experienced when standing on the side of justice.

 Scenarios USA believes that young people are experts on what it means to be teenagers today.
 The “What’s the REAL DEAL About Love and Solidarity?” curriculum invites students to unpack the concepts evoked by Love and Solidarity and to create a final project that will push us to reflect on and center youth ideas and voices around these complex topics.

 This curriculum centers Black youth and young Black women – In the spirit of the Combahee River Collective Statement (1977), this curriculum mirrors the belief that when Black women are free, we are all free.
 This curriculum has embedded the much needed discussions that youth are seeking to have with trusted adults and with one another.